The nose is the most prominent feature of the face, and changing its shape can drastically alter the appearance of a person.

 > Best result because it can be carved or shaped according to what fits the patient’s features.

 > Good lifting effect but may cause some pressure around surrounding tissues when implant is too big.
-This can lead to implant protrusion.
+This can lead to implant extrusion (most commonly over the tip).

 > Lower in price.